top of page

 Why I Love and Need the Book of Psalms

-His Spirit resides within, ready to help.
+His Spirit resides within, ready to assist.

 The highest form of worship we can give is not when we're singing resounding praise songs during Sunday morning corporate worship, as heartfelt and exalting as this can be.